vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 > `THOUGHT`: Think back to the earlier image of the VW Bug being digitized.
 They entered in all of these X,Y,Z coordinates manually.

-Here, our vertices are defines by X,Y,Z coordinates and our faces are defined by grouping together those different vertices.
+Here, our vertices are defined by X,Y,Z coordinates, and our faces are defined by grouping together those different vertices.

 `When we manipulate our 3D model, we change how this model looks in code.`